OBDS-Training/Help/content/en/docs/data-management/filenames/index.md

 ![Example of filenames that differ only by case-sensitive characters](case-sensitive.png)

+Exclusively using lowercase characters generally makes thigs easier and less confusing to remember.

 ## Unicity within directories

 File names must be unique within each directory.